carlosm22700/NEED-ecommerce/README.md

 ## ICEBOX FEATURES

--Implement counter over cart icon for better UX -Option to review Purchase History for each user -Option for users to creae and manage wishlist -Mutiple currency and language support for a global user base -Customer reviews, and option to add own rating
+- Implement counter over cart icon for better UX
+- Option to review Purchase History for each user
+- Option for users to creae and manage wishlist
+- Mutiple currency and language support for a global user base
+- Customer reviews, and option to add own rating